 After two years of college life, Ben decided to try his luck in Atlanta, GA.
-Living a successful but fast life as an up-and-coming entrepreneur, Ben begin experimenting with crime & drugs.
-After twenty years of surviving the harsh reality of the streets – addiction, homelessness, and crime, Ben took his entrepreneur skills, knowledge of the streets, and compassion for people to spearhead a motivational ministry that is currently touching many of the homeless and addicted on the streets of Atlanta and around the world.
+Living a successful but fast life as an up-and-coming entrepreneur, Ben began a downward spiral.
+After twenty years of surviving the harsh reality of the streets – addiction, and homelessness, Ben took his entrepreneur skills, knowledge of the streets, and compassion for people to spearhead a motivational ministry that is currently touching many of the homeless and addicted on the streets of Atlanta and around the world.

 Benjamin along with Tanya Graham is spearheading "Motivation Forward" a non-profit organization geared toward assisting those dealing with homelessness, addiction, and mental illness.
 CLICK to Visit - www.motivationforward.org